-Guide to Choices in HS Science for Students Coming into Grade 9 Science 9 is the best course for the majority of HS students.
+= Prerequisite Needed Guide to Choices in HS Science for Students Coming into Grade 9 Combined Science is the best course for the majority of HS students.
 It is a balanced course encompassing Biology, Chemistry, Physics, and Environmental Science.
-This provides students with a strong foundation in all four science disciplines and will give them enough experience of these different disciplines to inform their selection of science courses in grades 10-12.
-Biology is also available in 9th Grade for highly able and motivated science students, allowing them flexibility in science pathways leading to IB and AP.
-These courses are demanding honours level courses and admission to this class is not automatic.
+This provides students with a strong foundation in all four science disciplines and will give them enough experience of these different disciplines to inform their selection of science courses in Grades 10-12.
+Biology and Physics are available by special application in 9th Grade for highly able and motivated science students, allowing them flexibility in science pathways leading to IB and AP.
+These courses are demanding and admission to this class is not automatic.
 To be eligible, students need to be able to demonstrate high levels of interest, aptitude and proven performance in science.
-Physics and Chemistry are also available by special application.
-In these cases, please contact the Diploma Coordinator.
-Admission will be decided on a combination of factors, including academic achievement in grade 8, standardised test scores e.g. MAP, Grade 8 teacher recommendation, motivation and learning behaviours across all subjects.
+Admission will be decided on a combination of factors, including academic achievement in Grade 8, standardised test scores e.g. MAP, Grade 8 teacher recommendation, motivation and learning behaviours across all subjects.
 Guide to Choices in HS Science for Students Coming into Grade 10 Students must take one science class in Grade 10, although they can take up to three.
 If they are considering taking biology, chemistry or physics at IB or AP level in 11th and 12th grade, they must take the regular course (i.e. biology, chemistry, physics) as a prerequisite, preferably in Grade 10 or the year before commencing the course.

-Guide to Choices in HS Science for Students Coming into Grade 11 and 12 Students may choose between IBDP, IB course, AP or Regular Honours classes in 11th and 12th grade.
+Guide to Choices in HS Science for Students Coming into Grade 11 and 12 Students may choose between IBDP, IB course, AP or High School Diploma classes in 11th and 12th grade.
 IBDP and IB certificates are two-year courses.
-AP and Honours are one-year courses.
+AP and High School Diploma classes are one-year courses.
 Entry into IB or AP Biology, Chemistry or Physics requires the successful completion of a prerequisite course (see notes in course descriptions).
 Environmental Science and Sports Science do not require a specified prerequisite.
 High School Science Courses Biology = 1 credit Prerequisites: Successful completion or current enrolment in Integrated Math 1 or equivalent, completion of Science 9 or equivalent, or by special application.
 Regular Biology includes the study of cellular structure and function, genetics, evolution, ecology, along with plant and human physiology.
 Through inquiry of activities and practical work, students develop an understanding of essential biological principles.
 In the laboratory, an emphasis is placed on recognition of variables, data collection and processing, analysis and evaluation.
-Chemistry = 1 credit Prerequisites: Successful completion or current enrolment in Integrated Math 1 or equivalent, completion of Science 9 or equivalent, or by special application made directly to the Diploma Coordinator.
+Chemistry = 1 credit Prerequisites: Successful completion or current enrolment in Integrated Math 1 or equivalent, completion of Combined Science or equivalent, or by special application made directly to the Diploma Coordinator.
 Chemistry is a dynamic course that considers key chemical concepts by addressing real world questions.
 It aims to build a strong foundation in the subject through the use of inquiry activities, contextual problems and practical work, using the Next Generation Science Standards (NGSS).
 This course is suitable for students who wish to continue their studies with either IB or AP chemistry.
-Physics = 1 credit Prerequisites: Successful completion or current enrolment in Integrated Math 1 or equivalent, at least a 5 in Science 9 or equivalent, or by special application.
-Regular Physics is intended to be a precursor to pursuing the subject at IB or AP level, so it is mostly aimed at 10th graders who performed well in Science 9 gaining at least a 5.
-It covers a broad range of topics in physics; mechanics, heat, electricity and magnetism, waves and nuclear physics, but at a level only requiring basic algebra and graphing skills.
-No trigonometry or calculus is required using the Next Generation Science Standards (NGSS).
-Science 9 = 1 credit Prerequisite: The successful completion of Science 8 or equivalent.
+Combined Science = 1 credit Prerequisite: The successful completion of Science 8 or equivalent.